IIWDTI/Decaffeinated/README.md

-# Decaffeinated

-Commandline tool for turning C1E on or off
+# Decaffeinated - Commandline tool for turning C1E on or off (ADVANCED USERS)

+# Why?

+After using HWiNFO64 i noticed small core fluctuations even when "power settings" was set to "Max" settings, i found out turning off C1E in either Bios or Windows, and at the same time forcing the CPU to use 100% in power settings got rid of the problem.

+# How?

+Download the "RunCPUatMax.bat" and the "Decaffeinated.exe", run both of them.

+# Example

+Decaffeinated <true, false, status>

+# I am not responsible for any damage if this tool/source code is used wrong!